thegodeveloper/cka/labs/20-update-kubernetes-version-and-join-cluster.md

-# Update Kubernetes Version and Join Cluster
+# Question 20 - Update Kubernetes Version and Join Cluster - 10%

 ## Use context